Abduction of Chloe Ayling: Abduction

-Trial
+Convictions

 At his trial, the Italian court heard that Herba had injected Ayling with ketamine (as evidenced by an injection mark and traces of the drug in her hair), handcuffed her, put her in a holdall bag, and driven her in the boot of a car to a house in Viù near Turin.
 Throughout the kidnapping, Herba had used his MD alias to try to befriend Ayling by manipulating the events of the kidnapping and the fictional auction.
 Herba claimed in his defence that he had fallen in love with Ayling and was trying to promote her career by creating a scandal.
 On 11 June 2018, Herba was convicted of kidnapping and sentenced to 16 years and nine months in prison; Herba said in the closing statement of his trial that he was inspired after watching the movie By Any Means.

-Shortly into the investigation, Herba's brother, Michał Herba (37), who runs a transport logistics company called Her Trans Logistics Limited, was also arrested.
-Michał Herba, who denies any involvement, is alleged to have participated in the kidnapping given the presence of an accomplice.
-Based on email and DNA evidence (his hair was found in the car's boot), he was extradited from the UK in October 2018, and is currently standing trial in the case.
+During the investigation, Herba's brother, Michał Konrad Herba was also arrested.
+Michał, who denied any involvement, allegedly participated in the kidnapping.
+Based on email and forensic evidence (his hair was found in the car's boot), he was extradited from the UK to Italy in October 2018.
+Michał was convicted in 2019 and sentenced to 16 years and 8 months in prison.

+The sentence given to Łukasz Herba was reduced, in 2020, to 12 years and 1 month.
+In 2021, the sentence given to Michał Herba was reduced on appeal to 5 years and 8 months.

 Aftermath

 The case brought attention to "The Black Death Group", an organisation alleged to exist in Eastern Europe and operating on the dark web over frequently-changing URLs.
 The group was investigated by Interpol in 2015.
 The group is known to have posted images of captives for sale; however, those postings are largely considered to be fake, since further investigation determined that they were taken from a pornographic film.

 Ayling and Green both wrote memoirs of the events.
 The British media, in particular, were quick to suspect the kidnapping was a publicity stunt.
-Ayling has also been criticised in the media for leveraging the event for the benefit of her career.
+Ayling has also been criticised in the media for leveraging the event for financial gain, and the benefit of her career.

+In April 2023, BBC Three announced a new six-part drama based on the abduction, titled Kidnapped, written by Georgia Lester and made with the blessing of Ayling.
+The series was broadcast on British television on 14 August 2024.

+In August 2025, BBC Three screened a three-part documentary, titled "Chloe Ayling: My Unbelievable Kidnapping."
+In episode 3, Ayling is shown receiving a formal diagnosis of autism spectrum disorder.